DSUR Reporting: Complete Guide to Development Safety Update Reports

 Key Takeaways

-- DSUR reporting is an annual regulatory requirement covering all clinical trials of an investigational product during the 12-month period following the development international birth date (DIBD), with submission due within 60 days of each DIBD anniversary to FDA, EMA, Health Canada, and other authorities.
+- DSUR reporting is an annual regulatory requirement covering the defined 12-month reporting period from the development international birth date (DIBD), with filing timing determined by the applicable authority.

-- ICH E2F requires concise, integrated safety analysis across all trials, not exhaustive data listings - reports should be under 100 pages excluding appendices and must include cross-trial signal evaluation, risk-benefit assessment, and forward-looking implications for ongoing development.
+- ICH E2F requires concise, integrated safety analysis across all trials, not exhaustive data listings, and the report should include cross-trial signal evaluation, risk-benefit assessment, and implications for ongoing development.

 - Accurate exposure estimation is critical for all safety rate calculations - use subject-years or subject-months based on actual treatment duration, ensure cumulative exposure reconciles with prior DSURs, and stratify by dose level and population subgroups for meaningful risk assessment.